Centenary United

 We have identified the structural deficiency of the gable wall to be the internal steel structure.
 The ends of the gable are supported by two columns which were designed without sufficient lateral support for their height.

-Wherever visible, areas of missing stone will be replaced using a Dutchman patch, while areas of damaged stone will be repaired with stone epoxy.
-For small holes, fractures in still-solid stone, and delamination in remote locations, lime putty will be used.
 Areas of slick, dark-gray mortar will be re-pointed with mortar matching the original.
 The lichen, identified as a purely cosmetic issue, may be removed with a chemical cleaner.
 The reconstruction of the front steps and completion of the storm sewer will occur around this phase.

 Other restoration tasks include improving the wood fascia behind the gutters and repairing the deteriorating interior plaster walls.